 Songwriting: Mel has written well over 1,000 songs, and approximately 600 have been recorded by major artists.
 The following is a list of a few of those songs and artists:

-Singer/Entertainer: Mel has recorded more than 60 albums.
-He has had thirty-six Top Ten singles, with nine of them going to Number One - “Good Woman Blues,” “Coca Cola Cowboy,” and “Southern Rain” to mention a few.
+Singer/Entertainer: Mel has recorded more than sixty albums.
+He has had thirty-six Top Ten singles, with nine of them going to Number One - "Good Woman Blues," "Coca-Cola Cowboy," and "Southern Rain" to mention a few.

-One of Mel’s recent recordings is the “Old Dogs” album with Bobby Bare, Waylon Jennings, and Jerry Reed.
-It was released in July of 1998, and received a nomination for the 1999 Vocal Event of the Year by the Country Music Association.
+He also recorded "Old Dogs" album with Bobby Bare, Waylon Jennings, and Jerry Reed.
+It was released in July of 1998 and received a nomination for the 1999 Vocal Event of the Year by the Country Music Association.

-Mel Tillis has been in the music/entertainment business now for 50 plus years.
-He and his band, the Statesiders, have worked concerts all over the 50 states, Canada, England, and other countries.
+Mel Tillis entertained millions of people for 50 plus years.
+He and his band, the Statesiders, performed all over the 50 states, Canada, England, and other countries.

 He has appeared on such television shows as 20/20, The Tonight Show, The 700 Club, Prime Time Country, 60 Minutes, Crook & Chase, David Letterman, and he has served as host for Music City News Awards and Music City Tonight.